openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - I/P values validation like smaller DRF, reducing DRF/RF
 - Start with 3 replicas and write data.
 Recreate 2 pools and reduce RF to 1.
 Increase it to 3 and verify data consistency.
+- Migrate single replica from one pool to another pool(Make sure there shouldn't be any IO disruption.
+- ScaleDown the replica when other replicas are not healthy state.
+- ScaleDown the replicas when application is pumping the IOs.

 ### Risks and Mitigations